Electric motor power measurement and analysis

 Horsepower is the work done per unit of time.
 One hp equals 33,000 pound feet per minute.
 Converting hp to watts is achieved using this relationship: 1 hp = 745.69987 W. However, the conversion is often simplified by using 746W per hp (Figure 10).

 Figure 10: Mechanical power measurement equations for horsepower often use a rounded figure of 1 hp = 746W.

 For ac induction motors, the actual or rotor speed is the speed at which the shaft (rotor) rotates, typically measured using a tachometer.
 The synchronous speed is the speed of the stator's magnetic field rotation, calculated as 120 times the line frequency divided by the number of poles in the motor.
 Synchronous speed is the motor's theoretical maximum speed, but the rotor will always turn at a slightly slower rate than the synchronous speed due to losses, and this speed difference is defined as slip.

 Slip is the difference in the speed of the rotor and the synchronous speed.
 To determine the percentage of slip, a simple percentage calculation of the synchronous speed minus the rotor speed divided by the synchronous speed is used.

 Efficiency can be expressed in simplest form as the ratio of the output power to the total input power or efficiency = output power/input power.
 For an electrically driven motor, the output power is mechanical while the input power is electrical, so the efficiency equation becomes efficiency = mechanical power/electrical input power.

-Bill Gatheridge has more than 20 years' experience with Yokogawa in the area of precision electrical power measurements.
+Bill Gatheridge is the product manager for power measuring instruments at Yokogawa Test & Measurement, and has more than 20 years of experience with the company in the area of precision electrical power measurements.
 He is a member and vice chairman of the ASME PTC19.6 committee on electrical power measurements for utility power plant performance testing.
-He also has a degree in electrical engineering from Purdue University.